DivanDesign/EvolutionCMS.snippets.ddColorTools/README.md

 ## Installation

-Elements → Snippets: Create a new snippet with the following data:
+### 1. Elements → Snippets: Create a new snippet with the following data

 1. Snippet name: `ddColorTools`.
 2. Description: `<b>3.0</b> Converts the color to match the offset in tone, brightness, or saturation.`.
 3. Category: `Core`.
 4. Parse DocBlock: `no`.
 5. Snippet code (php): Insert content of the `ddColorTools_snippet.php` file from the archive.

+### 2. Elements → Manage Files

+1. Create a new folder `assets/snippets/ddColorTools/`.
+2. Extract the archive to the folder (except `ddColorTools_snippet.php`).

 ## Parameters description